Public Population Health Bookmark has been added

 Public Population Health

 At Deloitte, we are passionate about helping our clients deliver on their missions in a public health arena that is increasingly complex with regulatory, economic, social, and environmental challenges.
-This year, we have collaborated with our clients to help respond to the Ebola epidemic, to keep our food and drugs safe, to improve the use of technology for surveillance and monitoring, to channel appropriate health messages to the public, and to provide technical assistance to increase efficiencies within public health agencies.
+We have collaborated with our clients to help respond to the Ebola epidemic, to keep our food and drugs safe, to improve the use of technology for surveillance and monitoring, to channel appropriate health messages to the public, and to provide technical assistance to increase efficiencies within public health agencies.
 Our talented team of policy, research, evaluation, and other health consultants are committed to bringing our experience to address key public health challenges.

 - Health Behavior Change